brantsbrain/bil-groupme/README.md

     1. Click `Continously deploy new revisions from a source repository` followed by `SET UP WITH CLOUD BUILD`
     2. Follow the steps to connect the GitHub repository and the `prod` branch and click `Save` to confirm.
     3. Select `Allow unauthenticated invocations` under Authentication
-5. Pause here and continue to the next section
+5. Pause here, open a new tab, and continue to the next section

 ### 3. Creating GroupMe Bot